 - Physicians with national interest waiver: A physician who agrees to work full-time in clinical practice in a designated underserved area for a stated period of time.
 It also meets other eligibility requirements.

-- Immigrant Investor (EB-5 Visa): You have invested or currently in the process of investing at least $ 1,800,000 (or $ 900,000 in a given area of employment) in a new commercial business in the US.
+- Immigrant Investor (EB-5 Visa): You have invested or currently in the process of investing at least $1 million (or $500,000 in a targeted employment area) in a new commercial business in the US.
 Furthermore, you will create full-time positions for at least 10 qualified employees.

 Green Card as a special immigrant